ankitskvmdam/clean-jsdoc-theme/README.md

 ## Libraries Used

 1. [Fuse.js](https://fusejs.io/) - Fuse.js is a powerful, lightweight fuzzy-search library, with zero dependencies.
-1.[Overlay Scrollbars](https://kingsora.github.io/OverlayScrollbars/#!overview) - A javascript scrollbar plugin which hides native scrollbars, provides custom styleable overlay scrollbars and keeps the native functionality and feeling of native scrollbars.
+1. [Overlay Scrollbars](https://kingsora.github.io/OverlayScrollbars/#!overview) - A javascript scrollbar plugin which hides native scrollbars, provides custom styleable overlay scrollbars and keeps the native functionality and feeling of native scrollbars.

 ## Motivation